React App Localization and i18n: Advanced Guide

 Context-based translations

-Sometimes, a word might have different translations depending on the context. i18next helps you easily handle this with the underscore naming convention.
+Sometimes, a word might have different translations depending on the context.
+You can easily handle this with the underscore naming convention.

 {